Hematophagy: Human hematophagy

 Many human societies also drink blood or use it to manufacture foodstuffs and delicacies.
 Cow blood mixed with milk, for example, is a mainstay food of the African Maasai.
 Many places around the world eat blood sausage.
-Some societies, such as the Moche, had ritual hematophagy, as well as the Scythians, a nomadic people of Ukraine, who drank the blood of the first enemy they killed in battle.
+Some societies, such as the Moche, had ritual hematophagy, as well as the Scythians, a nomadic people of Eastern Europe, who drank the blood of the first enemy they killed in battle.
 Psychiatric cases of patients performing hematophagy also exist.
 Sucking or licking one's own blood from a wound to clean it is also a common human behavior, and in small enough quantities is not considered taboo.
 Finally, human vampirism has been a persistent object of literary and cultural attention.